 - Digital Learning: During the pandemic all in-person programming and field trips were canceled.
 We quickly created an innovative and comprehensive interpretive and recreation program to connect with seasoned and new park users -- Parks to People: Digital Learning Program.
 We launched pre-recorded videos engaging students, teachers, parents, and the general public with online interactions and educational content.
 Videos showcased/discussed native plants and animals in our parklands, geology and history, children’s story times, special park locations to explore, and how to have a safe and enjoyable experience in the parks.
 We also hosted virtual live public programs that included in-depth evening talks on zoom, children’s programs, online trivia games, and short Facebook Live posts.
 Through this Digital Learning Program, we served 861,652 people in 2020 using 1,212 virtual programs and 200 videos shared across YouTube, Facebook, and Instagram.
 This level of service represented a 36% increase over our total service levels for in-person programming in 2019.

-- College Partnership: In 2019, we partnered with Merritt College to launch a new Conservation and Resource Management (CRM) certificate program.
+- College Partnership: In 2019, we partnered with Merritt College to launch a new Conservation and Resource Management (CRM) Certificate of Achievement program.
 This program prepares students for careers in nature and the environment, such as park rangers, naturalists, interpretive aides, and environmental educators.
 Some courses are taught by EBRPD staff and utilize local Regional Parks for real-world, field-based experience.
 The goal of the program is to enhance diversity and reach students who may not have enough experience or education to apply for entry-level positions.
 With these core classes, students will be able to compete for jobs within EBRPD and in other park agencies and organizations.
 The program will provide employers with a resource of well-prepared and highly qualified candidates from the diverse communities in the Bay Area.

 - Visitor Centers: Several of our ten visitor centers showcase interactive exhibits and technology that teach a range of subjects from Bay ecosystem, watershed protection, sustainable fishing, farming to historical and cultural resources.
+Visitors can pick up maps and interpretive brochures on plants and wildlife relevant to the parks adjacent to the visitor centers.

 - Mobile Exhibits: Pre-pandemic, we frequently bring our parks and natural world to the communities.
 Our Mobile Visitor Center and Mobile Fish Exhibit travel to schools and organizations to provide hands-on learning opportunities on wildlife, habitat, and fishes.
 The students join the Fish Friends program.
 They learn how man-made toxins in the environment enter our food chain when fish eat plastic.
 Once aware, many children feel inspired to pick up trash in their schoolyard and reduce their use of plastic at home and in school.
 During the pandemic, the Mobile Visitor Center visited selected sites like Reinhardt Redwood to engage with the public.